Inositol and PCOS FAQs

 We only sell 100% pure Myo Inositol for four reasons.

-1. The body converts Myo Inositol to D Chiro & other Inositols as it requires.
+1. The body converts Myo Inositol to D Chiro & other Inositols as it requires in a one way process.
+(Other inositols can’t convert to Myo Inositol).
 Myo Inositol is the primary building block for up to 8 different Inositols.

 2. Myo-Inositol is more flexible treating both hormonal and reproductive symptoms alone than D-Chiro Inositol.